-Stances of Faiths on LGBT Issues: Religious Society of Friends (Quakers)
+Stances of Faiths on LGBTQ Issues: Religious Society of Friends (Quakers)

 A small denomination with approximately 92,000 adherents in the United States, the Religious Society of Friends has a history of joining struggles for peace and social justice, based on its testimonies of peace and equality.
-There is no central authority that speaks for all Quakers, however, and the Religious Society of Friends has not come to unity on matters related to lesbian, gay, bisexual and transgender rights and recognition.
+There is no central authority that speaks for all Quakers, however, and the Religious Society of Friends has not come to unity on matters related to lesbian, gay, bisexual, transgender and queer rights and recognition.

-Many Quaker communities are open and welcoming to LGBT people, and an increasing number take the marriages and unions of LGBT couples under their care.
-Others hold differing views on a wide range of LGBT issues, including nondiscrimination, civil marriage rights, support for families headed by LGBT people, and spiritual equality.
+Many Quaker communities are open and welcoming to LGBTQ people, and an increasing number take the marriages and unions of LGBTQ couples under their care.
+Others hold differing views on a wide range of LGBTQ issues, including nondiscrimination, civil marriage rights, support for families headed by LGBTQ people, and spiritual equality.

 Friends have a history of fighting for social justice, and they traditionally welcome all people to their meetings.
 Some Friends organizations also bless unions between same-sex couples and advocate for LGBT rights in the legal and political arenas.

-Many local Friends communities welcome LGBT people unequivocally.
-In addition, the Friends General Conference, one of three major national associations for Friends meetings and churches in the United States, issued a statement in fall 2004, “Minute on Lesbian, Gay, Bisexual, Transgender and Queer Friends,” emphasizing that LGBT people were welcome in their religious community:
+Many local Friends communities welcome LGBTQ people unequivocally.
+In addition, the Friends General Conference, one of three major national associations for Friends meetings and churches in the United States, issued a statement in fall 2004, “Minute on Lesbian, Gay, Bisexual, Transgender and Queer Friends,” emphasizing that LGBTQ people were welcome in their religious community:

 “Our experience has been that spiritual gifts are not distributed with regard to sexual orientation or gender identity.